ABOUT STRATTON ST MARGARET PARISH COUNCIL

 Stratton St Margaret Parish Council serves a population of approx. 23,000 residents, served by 19 Parish Councillors.
-It employs 76 full and part time staff.
-The Parish Council staff is led by the Clerk to the Council and has a Senior Management Team which consists of 8 Senior Officers who all hold the necessary skills and qualifications to undertake their roles.
+We employ 18 full and part time staff over all of the areas of the organisation and services the Council provides; Open Spaces, Democratic Services, Library and Caretaking.
+The Parish Council staff is led by the CEO/Clerk to the Council who is the Proper Officer of the Council and leads a workforce which consists of Council Officers and supporting staff who all hold the necessary skills and qualifications to undertake their roles.

-In addition, we took over the management of our Open Spaces from Swindon Borough Council in 2016.
+In 2016, we took over the management of our Open Spaces from Swindon Borough Council.
 Here are some stats and information on our Open Spaces work:

 - We have around 200 acres to maintain.